sytabaresa/kingly/README.md

 of the library, and standard state machine terminology.
 The second example modelizes the behaviour of a CD player.
 It is more complex, and will feature a hierarchical state machine.
 For this example, we will show a run of the machine, and by doing so, illustrate advanced concepts such as compound states, and history states.
-We will not indigate into the implementation however .
+We will not indigate into the implementation however.
 For a very advanced example, I invite the reader to refer to [the wizard form demo](https://github.com/brucou/cycle-state-machine-demo).

 We then present into more details the semantics of a state transducer and how it relates to its configuration.
 Finally we present our API whose documentation relies on all previously introduced